wiktor-wytch/real-calendar/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## Acknowledgments

-- Built for the Obsidian community
-- Inspired by the need for a simple, file-based calendar system

 ---

-**Made with ❤️ for Obsidian users**

 *Star this repo if you find it useful!*